-Changes in healthcare knowledge and practice have expanded the philosophy of dental hygiene to include five interrelated roles that all focus around their connection to public health: clinician, educator, administrator/manager, advocate and researcher.
-These roles hold the common denominator of improved oral health for society.
+Changes in healthcare knowledge and practice have expanded the philosophy of dental hygiene to include five interrelated roles.
+These connected roles all focus on improved oral health for society and include

-As a graduate, you will be qualified to pursue additional education at the baccalaureate level and/or find job placement areas such as general dentistry offices, periodontal offices, retail sales companies and educational institutions.
+As a graduate, you will be qualified to pursue additional education at the baccalaureate level and/or find job placement in areas such as

 Notice to patients and potential dental hygiene applicants: